 Their parents and their friends began to talk about me as the pastor who really cares and the people who heard the rumors came to me.
 I couldn’t help them all, but I did my best to help everyone.
 I was also sending lots of kids to good colleges and Korean parents were extremely interested in that.

 I wanted to help people on both a physical and mental plane.
 I thought to myself, what can I do to bring restoration in the physical body and psychological restoration in families?
-For this reason being, I’ve been doing a lot of conferences and that’s why I was involved with KYCC, specifically their KISS program.
-Till the beginning of this year, I was the outreach officer at KYCC to help people at many different levels.
+For this reason, I’ve been doing a lot of conferences and that’s why I was involved with KYCC, specifically their Clinical Services KISM (Korean Integrated Service Management).
+Until the beginning of this year, I was an outreach officer at KYCC to help people at many different levels.

 So I helped them.
 I listened to their problems and also gave them psychological and spiritual comfort.
 I was there for them in times of anxiety and panic.

 I got help from another institution and KYCC to tackle this issue.
-I learned that if a person was involved in a situation of assault or abuse, they were more protected by the government.
-They had the opportunity to get a V Visa, which gives the victim to receive legal residency and protection until the problem gets resolved.
+I learned that if a person was involved in a situation of assault or abuse, they are protected by the government.
+They had the opportunity to get a V Visa, which gives the victim legal residency and protection until the problem gets resolved.

 The mother and the son were able to receive a green card because they were involved with these kinds of issues.
 I didn’t know about those things because I’m not a legal expert and I’m not well-read with immigration laws.
 Because I was affiliated with a lot of different institutions, including KYCC, I was able to tackle the fundamental issue.